-- Low power dry relay contact outputs. - High power dry relay contact outputs for Slide Projector and Environment Control - A plug-in I/O CPU Control Board to handle I/O and serial interface. - Override connector for plug-in cable to override switches. - Override connector for optional override switches. - Large terminal blocks for user interface.
+- Low current dry relay contact outputs. - High current dry relay contact outputs for Slide Projector and Environmental Control - A plug-in I/O CPU Control Board to handle I/O and serial interface. - Override connector for plug-in cable to override switches. - Override connector for optional override switches. - Large terminal blocks for user interface.

-This Panel (PC board) will connect to the to the Local I/O Network (LIN).
-The outputs can be configured at the PC Host.
+This Panel (PC board) will connect to the Local I/O Network (LIN).
+The outputs are then configured at the PC Host, Locally on the CNA, or via CineSuite and TCP/IP (where applicable).

 The relays and plug-in I/O CPU Control Board get their power from the LIN cable.
-This board will generally be mounted in a cabinet on the booth wall, but can also be mounted in the console next to the Console Termination Panel.
+This board will generally be mounted in a cabinet on the booth wall, but can also be mounted in the console next to the Booth Termination Panel.